Launch Week's here! Day 2: Scheduled Evals, read more →

 Can LLM observability tools monitor multi-turn conversations?

-Are non-technical team members able to use LLM observability platforms?
+Can non-technical team members use LLM observability platforms?

 Can LLM observability tools integrate with different frameworks?